spryker/spryker-docs/docs/scos/dev/example-modules.md

 ### SCOS: Showcase functionality

-SCOS uses example modules to fill the gap with concrete/example implementation over an abstract workflow (latter is the target of delivery), where the concrete/example implementation is never actually usable by any concrete customer or business use-case, thus the actual business logic is not part of the core (eg: Example picking strategy).
+SCOS uses example modules to fill the gap with concrete/example implementation over an abstract workflow (latter is the target of delivery), where the concrete/example implementation is never actually usable by any concrete customer or business use-case, thus the actual business logic is not part of the core (eg: the React API Example).

 ### SCOS: Unique business use-case